All CS2 Anubis Callouts Explained: Best Calls Guide For 2026

 Share:

-Anubis has been part of the Active Duty CS2 map pool for a few years now – it’s no longer a “new” map, even if it sort of still feels like one.
-In November 2025, it will officially have spent three consecutive years in the competitive pool, which is a long time for the consensus on the CS2 Anubis callouts to be cemented.
+Anubis has been part of the Active Duty CS2 map pool for a few years now, with one six-month break in between – it’s no longer a “new” map, even if it sort of still feels like one.
+Its recent return to the map pool makes the CS2 Anubis callouts essential learning right now.
 If you’re frequently playing Premier or FACEIT, you’ll find that knowing the Anubis CS2 callouts is essential.
 Don’t be left behind by not knowing them!

 Anubis CS2 Callouts Guide